DatacomNZ/common-dotnet-cli-templates/README.md

 ## Purpose
 This project contains the code to generate nuget package templates for use with the dotnet cli.

-## Pavlova Template
+## Cheesecake Template
-The pavlova template is an implementation of the clean/onion architecture.
+The Cheesecake template is an implementation of the clean/onion architecture.

 Clean Architecture is just the latest in a series of names for the same loosely-coupled, dependency-inverted architecture.
 You will also find it named hexagonal, ports-and-adapters, or onion architecture.